markusrenoldner/science-notes/Analysis.md

 important branch of [[Mathematics]]

-#TODO start with sets, diff/int in coord sys
+#todo start with sets, diff/int in coord sys

 ## Topics: